EmilDimanchev/EmilDim.github.io/_pages/media.md

 >Existing power market structures do not provide enough incentives for forward-looking transmission investments that would provide long-term benefits.

 RTO Insider [Québec, New England See Shifting Role for Canadian Hydropower](https://www.rtoinsider.com/72093-quebec-new-england-shifting-role-hydropower/) (February 25, 2024)
->What our study shows is that in the long term, we should think of [reservoir hydropower] as a battery, so the question is not so much, is there enough energy, but is there enough transmission capacity to use that battery?”
+>What our study shows is that in the long term, we should think of [reservoir hydropower] as a battery, so the question is not so much, is there enough energy, but is there enough transmission capacity to use that battery?

 Canadian Business [Hydro-Québec’s Billion-Dollar Power Struggle](https://www.canadianbusiness.com/ideas/hydro-quebec-billion-dollar-power-struggle/) (October 11, 2022)
->the controversy around NECEC “bodes poorly for our ability to meet our climate goals in the U.S. or Canada.
-We need to get good at building things again, and this is showing that we, as a society, are not good at building things.”
+>the controversy around NECEC bodes poorly for our ability to meet our climate goals in the U.S. or Canada.
+We need to get good at building things again, and this is showing that we, as a society, are not good at building things.

 Axios [One barrier to electric cars: Slow fleet turnover](https://www.axios.com/2022/07/25/electric-cars-fleet-turnover) (July 25, 2022)
 >People generally tend to underestimate how difficult it is to change a stock variable, like all cars on the road.
 There is too much focus on the flow, or vehicle sales